|Note To Subscribers & Those Wishing To Subscribe:|

 Let us know what you thought of the recipes by posting a note on MrBreakfast.com.

 This is a simple way to add spark to a healthy breakfast of grapefruit.
-You'll really like this.
+You can use your favorite flavor of yogurt to customize it to your tastes.

 Green Eggs And Ham